We use cookies to deliver the best possible experience on our website. To learn more, visit our Privacy Policy.

 However, most of these contextual targeting solutions still depend on the use of NLP and semantic analysis, not truly understanding the sub-text, nuanced contexts, and complex relationship words have in written or spoken language.

-AI and computer vision-powered video advertising solutions can detect in-video contexts, offering a higher degree of context relevance that surpasses limitations of traditional keyword targeting and NLP based technologies.
+AI and computer vision-powered video advertising solutions can identify key contexts, offering a higher degree of context relevance that surpasses limitations of traditional keyword targeting and NLP based technologies.
 They offer unparalleled insight for advertisers to place context-relevant in-video ads and exclude unsafe content in a highly structured manner, and at the scale programmatic has traditionally offered.

 computer vision